kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 <aside>

-**Reality testing:** Ask yourself the following questions to determine how accurate your limiting belief it.
+**Reality testing:** Ask yourself the following questions to determine how accurate your limiting belief is.
 - What is my evidence for and against my thinking?
 - Are my thoughts factual, or just my interpretation?
 - Am I jumping to negative conclusions?